Nine trampled to death at party in Brazil

 Another seven people were injured and taken to the hospital.

 The statement said police were chasing the men because they were disturbing the neighborhood.
-It was not clear if they were apprehended.
+No suspect has been arrested yet.

-Reporting by Leonardo Benassato; Writing by Carolina Mandl; Editing by Lisa Shumaker
+Reporting by Leonardo Benassato and Carolina Mandl; Editing by Lisa Shumaker